dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 ## Installing the game

-It's the easiest to put the above commands into our `[autoexec]` section, then simply start DOSBox:
+It's the easiest to put the above commands into the `[autoexec]` section of our config, then simply start DOSBox:

 ```ini
 [autexec]